jaepass/commercejs-react-checkout/README.md

 />
 ```

-Summarizing the above code block - The `<Route>` includes the attributes:
+Summarizing the above code block - the `<Route>` includes the attributes:
-- `path`'s value points to the path you want to route to
+- `path`'s value points to the path you want to route to.
 - `render` outputs the components included in the view page indicated at the `path` value.
 You can optionally pass
   `props` to the render attribute.
 - `exact` attribute ensures the `<Route path>` matches the entire URL.